 Virtual: $2,500* (includes materials)

-*Discount available for employees of DA Leadership Institute member districts.
+*Discount available for DA Leadership Institute member districts.

 Target Audience: Technology Leaders and Management Teams